rid-principles/bDudekCybersecurity.github.io/README.md

 Summarize your accomplishments since the last submission, especially focusing on the features or milestones reached.
-Pending Tasks: Adding features that can detect changes in data.
+Pending Tasks: Add linux script code for MVP

 List what remains to be completed, along with any blockers preventing progress.
 This includes tasks needed to finish the MVP.
 Updated Timeline: